Jordan-Lane/monkey-lang/README.md

 I'm currently working on adding function declarations and calls to monkeylang.

 Later, once I have completed the book, I plan on adding loops to monkeylang.
 Loops are not in the original spec of monkeylang and are not described in the book, however I view loops as a critical part of most modern programming languages and therefore should be included.

+Once the foundation on the language is built I would also like to go back and add improvements to the reliability and speed of the interpreted language.